Avoid Sugar at Breakfast

 Why This Is A Good Idea

-Cutting added sugars can significantly decrease your risk for obesity, cardiovascular disease, diabetes, tooth decay, and much more.
+Decrease your risk significantly for obesity, cardiovascular disease, diabetes, tooth decay, and much more by cutting added sugars.
 Why?
 Excess sugar can cause an above-average spike in blood sugar, triggering you to feel even more hungry, store excess fat, and lead to prediabetes more quickly.
 To be clear, not all sugars are created equal.
 The natural sugar from your apple doesn’t have the same effect as the added sugar from that chai latté we mentioned, because the apple has fiber that causes your body to digest the sugar more slowly and helps keep you full, while the chai latté does not.
 Plus, ditch the extra sweetness and you’ll even have sharper taste buds—you’ll soon be able to experience more nuanced flavors in your food, and the natural sweetness of whole fruit.

-- Be sure to check in after breakfast everyday—it’s more effective than waiting till the end of the day.
+- Check IN after breakfast everyday.
+It’s more effective than waiting till the end of the day.
 Draw a check mark if your meal had no added sugar or use a free pass if you had added sugar in your meal.

-- Eat protein and healthy fats which help keep you full and regulate blood sugar levels; beans, nuts, eggs, lentils, yogurt, cheese and avocado are all great sources to include in your breakfast.
+- Eat protein and healthy fats to satisfy your craving.
+To keep you full and regulate blood sugar levels; eggs, lentils, beans, nuts or nut butter, yogurt, cheese and avocado are all great sources to include in your breakfast.

 - Bulk up breakfast with veggies!
 Eggs and veggies are a match made in heaven.

 - Just say no to the pastry case.
-Muffins, scones, croissants and the like are all code for “dessert for breakfast”.
+Muffins, scones, croissants, and donuts are all code for “dessert for breakfast”.
 If you’re tempted by sweets when you get your coffee, make coffee at home, or bring nuts with you for something to snack on to distract you from the sweets at the coffee shop.

-- Read all labels.
-Sugar is hidden in everything—from almond milk to yogurt, instant oats and granola.
+- From almond milk to yogurt, instant oats and granola.
 Even in “all natural” peanut butter!
-Names for added sugar include: anhydrous dextrose, brown sugar, cane crystals, cane sugar, corn sweetener, fruit juice concentrates, high-fructose corn syrup, honey, liquid fructose, malt syrup, maple syrup, molasses, pancake syrup, raw sugar, syrup and white sugar.
-Other types of sugar you might commonly see on ingredient lists are fructose, lactose and maltose.
+Names for added sugar include: dextrose, brown sugar, cane crystals, cane sugar, corn sweetener, fruit juice concentrates, high-fructose corn syrup, honey, liquid fructose, malt syrup, maple syrup, molasses, fructose, and maltose.

-- Hit the produce section for fresh fruit like peaches and nectarines, berries and bananas (think smoothies or an unsweetened yogurt bowl).
+- Go to the produce section for fresh fruit.
+Berries, peaches, nectarines, apples, bananas (think smoothies or unsweetened yogurt parfait bowl).

-- Grab some veggies too, such as lettuce, kale, swiss chard, collard greens, zucchini, cauliflower, broccoli, peppers, squash and sweet potatoes (think omelettes, frittatas, breakfast salads and savory grain bowls).
+- Grab some veggies too.
+Lettuce, kale, swiss chard, collard greens, zucchini, cauliflower, broccoli, peppers, squash, sweet potatoes, mushrooms (think omelettes, frittatas, breakfast salads or savory grain bowls).

-- Hit the bulk bins, the mothership of protein-rich, nutritious whole grains like amaranth, bulgur, brown rice, buckwheat and quinoa.
+- Go to the grain section for plant proteins.
+Whole grains like amaranth, bulgur, brown rice, buckwheat and quinoa.
 These can all turn into delicious savory breakfast bowls.